This week inHusker history

 «1920: Charles L. Thomas, who coached Nebraska in 1895, dies in Omaha at age 48 after suffering a stroke.

 1925: Speedster Roland Locke gets the green light from track coach Henry Schulte to continue playing football.

 1930: The running backs have a good showing in the Huskers' first scrimmage of fall.

 1935: Coach Dana X. Bible says the Huskers will settle for no less than the Big Six title.
 Meanwhile, the university plans a crackdown on drinking at games.

 1945: The Huskers are an inexperienced bunch as they prepare for their opener against Oklahoma.

-1955: The Huskers fall to Hawaii in a stunning 6-0 upset, and the heat on coach Bill Glassford intensifies.
+1955: Coach Bill Glassford's Huskers fall to Hawaii in a stunning 6-0 upset.

 1965: The Huskers, ranked No. 1 and featured on Sports Illustrated's cover, hold TCU to nine first downs and 164 yards in a 34-14 season-opening win.